SQL Cheat Sheet with Commands & Description (2026)

 Command Description

-CREATE DATABASE DATABASE; Create database
+CREATE DATABASE database1; Create database

-CREATE DATABASE IF NOT EXISTS database1 CHARACTER SET latin1 COLLATE latin1_swedish_ci the Latin1 character set uses the latin1_swedish_ci collation which is the Swedish case insensitive order.
+CREATE DATABASE IF NOT EXISTS database1 CHARACTER SET latin1 COLLATE latin1_swedish_ci; The latin1 character set uses the latin1_swedish_ci collation, which is the Swedish case insensitive order.

 CREATE TABLE [IF NOT EXISTS] TableName (fieldname dataType [optional parameters]) ENGINE = storage Engine; Create table syntax